mesutgdk/Protocol-Delegate-Example/README.md

 # Protocol-Delegate-Example

-It is a learning repo of protocol design pattern, which is used in a weather app.
+- It is a learning repo of the protocol design pattern, which is used in a weather app.